-- DHHS Child Protection if you believe that:
+- DFFH Child Protection if you believe that:

-- the victim’s parent/s are unable or unwilling to protect the child
+- the victim’s parents or carers are unable or unwilling to protect the child

 - the student who is alleged to have engaged in the student sexual offending is aged over 10 and under 18 years, is exhibiting sexually abusive behaviours, and may be in need of therapeutic treatment to address these behaviours

-- School principal and/or leadership team (all instances)
+- the school principal or leadership team (all instances) and:

 Abuse relating to international students